Alexandra Feodorovna (Alix of Hesse): Relationship with her children

 Maria felt insecure about her role in the family, and Alexandra frequently assured Maria that she was as loved as her siblings: "Sweet child you must promise me never again to think that nobody loves you.
 How did such an extraordinary idea get into your little head?
 Get it quickly out again."
 Maria worried that Alexandra favored Anastasia over her, and Alexandra reassured her that "I have no secrets with Anastasia."

 Anastasia physically resembled Alexandra, but her boisterous, mischievous personality was very different from her mother's.
 She was dubbed the shvibzik, Russian for "imp."
-During the family's last months, Anastasia was the only one who could make the melancholy Alexandra laugh.
+During the family's last months, Anastasia was the only one who could make the melancholic Alexandra laugh.

 Alexandra doted on Alexei because he was her only son and the heir to the Russian Empire.
 The children's tutor Pierre Gilliard wrote, "Alexei was the centre of a united family, the focus of all its hopes and affections.
 His sisters worshipped him.
 He was his parents' pride and joy.
 When he was well, the palace was transformed.
 Everyone and everything in it seemed bathed in sunshine."
 Alexandra was obsessed with trying to protect him from his disease of hemophilia.
 According to Gilliard, she "press[ed] the little boy to her with the convulsive movement of a mother who always seems in fear of her child's life."
 She sat at Alexei's bedside for days as he suffered through his attacks.
 She feared that he would injure himself in tantrums, so she spoiled him and never punished him.